Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Wanapum Aquifer System is the shallower aquifer system of the Palouse Basin and is found starting about 60 feet below the surface.
-This system supplies about 30% of the City of Moscow's water.
-Wanapum well levels in Moscow area wells fluctuate some due to pumping and recharge but appear to be fairly stable.

 No. Offensive odors are indications that something in the treatment process is not working correctly.
 To ensure the treatment process is working correctly, Plant Operators make daily assessments of the system checking for potential odor causing problems.

 In accordance with our EPA regulated National Pollutant Discharge Elimination System (NPDES) permit, the City of Moscow discharges the treated wastewater into Paradise Creek on the west side of Moscow.